 You think this will become especially relevant when the company expands into more of the 10 ASEAN country markets beyond Singapore – as it plans to.

-And you are not surprised when your senior managers tell you that this module has helped them adapt to and function in the new cultural settings of Asia Pacific, as well as raising the performance, productivity and creativity of their teams at home.
+And you are not surprised when your senior managers tell you that this programme has helped them adapt to and function in the new cultural settings of Asia Pacific, as well as raising the performance, productivity and creativity of their teams at home.